CWWhitney/Limpopo_model/limpopo_decision_function.md

 `chance_event()` to simulate whether events occur and `discount()` to discount values along a time series and generate a Net Present Value for our intervention comparison.

-### Scenarios

-The following function defines 3 scenarios:

-1. UNRES – baseline, unrestricted water use with no e-flows: This is a scenario without eflows.
-Farmers extract water according to their irrigation needs.
-Extractions are only limited by the minimum water level that allows operating the pumps.
-2. EFLOW – E-flow through abstraction control (without using dam releases) with restricted extraction: This is an eflow scenario, in which eflows are interpreted in a purely ecological sense.
-Whenever eflows aren’t achieved, water extraction is curtailed.
-There are no measures to add water to the river in such events.
-We simulate Scenario 1 with our own functions and some from the `nasapower` (Sparks 2022) and `Evapotranspiration` (Guo, Westra, and Peterson 2022) packages.
-3. SUPPL – E-flows achieved through abstraction control and dam
-    releases: This is an eflow scenario, in which eflows are interpreted as encompassing the ecological as well as the smallholder irrigation requirement.
-In case eflows aren’t naturally met, water is released from upstream dams to ensure eflows.
-Extraction by smallholder farmers is restricted only by the ability to operate the pumps.

 The following script contains the basic model we used to run the Monte Carlo.